activitypods/deployment/README.md

 `make config` Prints the config with the `.env`-file-provided environment variables filled.

+`make logs` Display the logs of the ActivityPods backend.

 `make attach` Attaches to the [Moleculer](https://moleculer.services/) CLI of the ActivityPods backend.